The Ridgeway : Goring to Wantage Walk

 Toughness

 5 out of 10.
-Mostly an easy ridge walk but long, and the path can be very rutted in dry weather and very muddy in wet weather.
-If you are lucky with the surface, it's an wide open flat path, navigation is simple (and its waymarked as well) and you'll make very good time, so don't be too put off by the longer options.
+Mostly an easy ridge walk along a track but long.
+If you are lucky with the surface (see below), it's an wide open flat path, navigation is simple (and its waymarked as well) and you'll make very good time, so don't be too put off by the longer options.

 Features